 To avoid such issues I have googled for script and found one PowerShell script which suits ours requirement ( I have automated this long back ago , didn’t remember the site or link to provide here – thanks to the original Author who created this script ) we automated by creating a copy logins job on all replicas, here I am using a PowerShell script to perform our task

-On Primary replica When a new login creation or password update or changing\providing permissions occurs, this job script will replicate to all the secondary replicas.
+On Primary replica When a new login creation or password update or changing\providing permissions occurs, as per the schedule when this job triggered the script will replicate all the changes or modifications done on Primary replica to all the secondary replicas.